tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 Players should vote immediately, no delay is given.
 Players should vote according to the rules and they should respect any official vote promise agreement they made via a transaction.

 The judging party, for every player's vote, will check that it respects the rules, and will then check that it respects vote promises that have been registered via previous transaction.
-To summarise, a voting round go through the following steps, in
+To summarise, a voting round goes through the following steps, in order:
-order:

 1. Check for scheduled transaction completeness, as for any round.
 2. Ask every player, one by one, to cast one vote.
 3. Validate the vote according to the rules.
 4. Either accept the vote, of qualify voting player as a cheater if the vote was not valid.
-5. Do 3. and 4. again for the next player, until we went through all of them.
+5. Do 3. and 4. again for the next player, until we have gone through all of them.
 6. Publicly disclose the new number of votes that every player received and their new score.
 7. Go to next round (as per [][roundsdef])

-### Cheaters ban and resources owed
+### Cheaters ban and resources owed [punishment]

 If, at the moment a cheater is banned, she owes some resources to another player, the remaining resources of the banned player will be transferred to the one they were owed to, up the owed amount, and up to the remaining balance of this